-Snowshoeing is one of the most popular winter activities for fitness and recreation that a lot of people tend to enjoy, and it’s not without its fair share of history.
-However, before you embark on your winter adventure of a lifetime, be aware that what you wear will greatly influence your experience.
-Since these are harsh weather conditions we’re talking about here, knowing what clothing to wear while snowshoeing is of the utmost importance.
+Before you embark on your snowshoeing adventures, be aware that what you wear will greatly influence your experience.
+Since you will experience various conditions, knowing what clothing to wear while snowshoeing is of the utmost importance.

-We’ll go through a few useful things that you should know so that you are able to properly dress for some on-snow recreation.
+We’ll go through a few useful tips for what to wear and provide a few clothing examples so that you can properly dress for some on-snow recreation.

 When it comes to snowshoeing, keep these three tips in mind: